Journey through the Himalayan kingdoms of Nepal and Bhutan

 2. A single supplement is available if you’d prefer not to share a room on this trip.
 The single supplement applies to all nights of your trip and is subject to availability.
 Please speak to your booking agent for further information.

 3. Entry to Bhutan is very strict and travellers can only enter Bhutan on a group visa as part of a tour.
-All travellers must arrive on Day 9 and depart on Day 17 to be eligible for a group visa.
-At time of booking, please provide your booking agent with a clear uncut scanned colour copy of the two pages of the personal details section of your passport.
+All travellers must arrive on Day 1 and depart on Day 9 to be eligible for a group visa.
+At time of booking, please provide your booking agent with a scanned colour copy of your passport, a scanned colour passport photo, proof of travel insurance and proof of Covid-19 vaccination.

 4. Bhutan's airlines are renowned for last minute changes to flight timetables into and out of Bhutan.
 Please allow a minimum of 24 hours transit time before and after your flights into and out of Bhutan.
 Timetables are available on the Druk Airlines and Air Bhutan websites.